 Mobile communications today encompasses a broad range of wireless technology, systems, networks and devices.
-For the purposes of this article, we'll focus on cell phones, smartphones, two-way radios and satellite phones,
+For the purposes of this article, we'll focus on cell phones, smartphones, two-way radios and satellite phones, each of which can play an important role in your business continuity and disaster recovery (BC/DR) activities.
+In this article, we'll suggest steps to take for building mobile communications into your BC/DR plans.
+After that, we'll offer some tips for optimizing your use of mobile communications.

 Five steps to take for adding mobile communications to your plans